Working with Insurers: What Should I Do?

 At Blount Law Firm, PLLC, we’re known for providing our clients with the personal care and attention they need to feel confident that they are taking the right steps after an accident and handling matters correctly with the insurance company.
 We can help you:

 Review and understand the terms of your policy

 Understand what insurance policies apply in your case

 Ensure that all insurance policies that can apply do apply

 Make sure your settlement offer is fair and compensates you adequately

 Negotiate with the insurance company if an offer does not meet your needs

 Working with insurers can be a challenge, especially if they push back.
 Adjusters will look for any red flags that would indicate you shouldn’t get compensation.
 You need an attorney to carefully review your case and policy as well as explain your rights and the things you should say so as not to jeopardize your claim moving forward.
 The lawyers at Blount Law Firm, PLLC, can do this and have been doing so for generations.

-If you would like to meet with a skilled lawyer at our firm to discuss your case or learn more about your legal options, call our Collierville office at 901-617-1196 or contact us online.
-We provide free consultations and work on a contingency fee basis, which means you do not pay legal fees unless we are successful helping you recover compensation.
+If you would like to meet with a skilled lawyer at our firm to discuss your case or learn more about your legal options, contact our Collierville office.
+We provide free consultations and work on a contingency fee basis, which means you do not pay legal fees unless we are successful in helping you recover compensation.